Many Truck Drivers May Suffer from PTSD

 Truck drivers have many demands and stresses.
 But this makes it all the more important that they take proper care of themselves.
 Drivers who are fatigued due to lack of sleep or emotional distress present terrible dangers to themselves and others.
 And as we know all too well, truck accidents can produce devastating outcomes.

-If you are living with the results of a serious truck accident, a Texas personal injury attorney may be able to offer you assistance.
+If you are living with the results of a serious truck accident, an attorney may be able to offer you assistance.
 An attorney can investigate the accident and assess your financial needs for recovery.
 With the appropriate information in hand, the attorney can act on your behalf to pursue appropriate compensation.